Garrapata State Park – Big Sur’s Hidden Coastal Gem | Hiking Trails - Tips - Map

 The fog appears suddenly and is unpredictable in the summer.

 An amazing time when colourful wildflower carpets cover most of the coastal area.
-However, the fog transports humidity to the coastal area, and even in the summer, many wildflowers are in bloom.
+However, the fog transports humidity to the coastal area, and even in the summer, many wildflowers are still in bloom.

 Sunset view in the Garrapata State Park